-As a minister of the gospel, I believe that Christian apologetics is not just for a select few but for all Christians, because we are all called “to give a reason” for why we believe what we believe (1 Peter 3:15-17).
-This ministry believes it is a forgotten spiritual discipline in the church today.
-Richard Land, the President of Southern Evangelical Seminary, recently stated that one cannot do evangelism, church ministry, church planting, preaching, and teach Sunday school without undertaking in the task of Christian apologetics.
+As a minister of the gospel, I believe that Christian apologetics is a part of loving God with our mind and that it has been a forgotten spiritual practice in the church today.
+Richard Land, the President of Southern Evangelical Seminary, stated not too long ago, that one cannot do evangelism, church ministry, church planting, preaching, and teach Sunday school without undertaking in the task of Christian apologetics.
 And I agree with that!

 Let me ask you a question: If someone were to ask you WHY you are a Christian could you answer them without giving your personal testimony (HOW you got saved)?
 Could you give a reason for the hope you have without making your challenger think you were brainwashed?